person-performing-heart-hand-gesture

 Isn’t freedom a good thing?
 How could freedom possibly be unhealthy?
 Isn’t freedom something that we need more of, not less?

-All good questions, and I will address each one of them.
+I will address each of those questions.
 I’m here to challenge thoughts that have held us back, including me.
 Certain types of freedom are unhealthy.
-I’ll explain why that is, and I’ll tell you what you can do about it.
+I’ll explain why that is and what you can do about it.

-Will you stand with me for the possible future when all of humanity stops embracing these unhealthy types of freedom and turns the other way from harmful freedoms to helpful freedoms?
+Will you stand with me for the possible future when humanity stops embracing these unhealthy types of freedom and turns from harmful to helpful freedoms?

 Unhealthy Type of Freedom #1: The Freedom to Harm Yourself

-You could let your mind and your body waste away.
-You could spiral down into a state of depression and laziness from which you never recover.
+You could let your mind and body waste away.
+You could spiral down into depression and laziness from which you never recover.
 You could destroy yourself in every possible way.

 You could harm yourself each day.
-You could get really creative about it, too.
-You could feed yourself a steady supply of poisons by drinking them, eating them, injecting them, watching them, listening to them, reading them, and inhaling them.
+You could feed yourself a steady supply of poisons by drinking, eating, injecting, watching, listening to, reading, and inhaling them.

-You could have your life be consumed with the consumption of poisons to the point where there is nothing else in your life.
-You could waste all of your time, energy, money, and resources in the pursuit of seeing how sick you can make yourself.
+You could have your life consumed with poisons to the point where there is nothing else.
+You could waste all your time, energy, money, and resources to see how sick you can make yourself.

 You could, but you don’t have to.

-I used to be curious about how far I could go in harming myself.
-I’m not so curious any more.
+I was curious about how far I could go in harming myself.
+I’m not curious anymore.

 I’ve been drunk, stoned, addicted, poor, hopeless, lazy, and depressed.
 I’ve starved myself and isolated myself from anyone that could help.
 I’ve blocked off those that love me, and I’ve hated myself.

 Not fun.
-I wouldn’t be surprised if you’ve had similar experiences.
-And even worse than what I’ve put myself through.
+I wouldn’t be surprised if you’ve had similar experiences and even worse than what I put myself through.

-The cycle of pain doesn’t stop there though.
+The cycle of pain doesn’t stop there.
 The freedom to harm yourself naturally extends to…

 Unhealthy Type of Freedom #2: The Freedom to Harm Others

 You could stand back while others harm themselves with reckless and wild abandon.
 You could wash your hands of your responsibility as you watch others destroy themselves.
-You could seal yourself away as daily genocides take place where millions of preventable deaths occur.
+You could seal yourself away as daily genocides occur where millions of preventable deaths occur.

 You could actively take part in the destruction.
 You could spread anger, terror, and unforgiveness.
 You could multiply the cancerous growth of negativity, fear, and hatred throughout our planet.

-You could forget who you really are as you join in with so many others forgetting who they really are.
-You could embrace the darkness and plunge deeply into all manner of practices that strip the healthy freedoms from as many people as possible.
+You could forget who you are as you join in with so many others forgetting who they are.
+You could embrace the darkness and plunge deeply into practices that strip the healthy freedoms from as many people as possible.

 You could be a perpetrator of vast evil, an embodiment of whatever can be classified as inhuman.
 You could go so far until it seems like there is no way back for you.

-I also used to be curious about how far i could go in harming others.
-I’m not so curious any more.
+I used to be curious about how far I could go in harming others.
+I’m not curious anymore.

 I’ve seen the effects I’ve had.
 What I’ve done unto others has also been done unto me.
-That’s helped get the message through, too.
+That helped get the message through, too.

-It’s taken me longer than I’d like to develop empathy and to learn to identify with others.
-I’ve had the habit of seeing other people as being separate from me rather than as extensions of myself or seeing myself as an extension of them.
+It’s taken me much longer than I’d like to develop empathy and learn to identify with others.
+I’ve had the habit of seeing other people as separate from me rather than as extensions of myself or myself as an extension of them.

-I’ve been rude, angry, inconsiderate, harmfully selfish, and hurtful in an extremely wide variety of ways.
-I’ve been really creative in perpetuating pain.
-I didn’t deal well enough with my own pain, so I multiplied it instead and passed it on to others.
+I’ve been rude, angry, inconsiderate, harmfully selfish, and hurtful in various ways.
+I’ve been creative in perpetuating pain.
+I didn’t deal well enough with my pain, so I multiplied it instead and passed it on to others.

 Perhaps you can relate.
-Perhaps you can think of times when you’ve caused pain and harmed others.
-Even when that wasn’t your intention.
-Or even when it was.
+Maybe you can think of times when you’ve caused pain and harmed others, even when that wasn’t your intention or even when it was.

 Now, turning away from the negative to the positive…